 R-L: Chairman of the House of Representatives Committee on Maritime Safety, Education & Administration, Hon.
-Mohammed Umaru Bago, Director General, NIMASA, Dr. Dakuku time training, which was a challenge Peterside, Vice Chairman of the Committee Hon.
+Mohammed Umaru Bago, Director General, NIMASA, Dr. Dakuku Peterside, Vice Chairman of the Committee Hon.
 Solomon Adeelu Ezinwa and a member of the Committee Hon.
-Sir Jones Chukwudi Onyereri during the oversight visit of the committee to NIMASA in Lagos of the Agency, reiterated the Agency's commitment productivity and professionalism of the workforce.
+Sir Jones Chukwudi Onyereri during the oversight visit of the committee to NIMASA in Lagos

 According to the DG, "when you are given an assignment, you are expected to be accountable; you are expected to conduct the assignment in a transparent manner and that is exactly what NIMASA is doing.
-We have the mandate to promote and to continue to engage all stakeholders both locally environment for their businesses to thrive", the DG collaborative manner".
+We have the mandate to promote and regulate shipping activities in Nigeria and we have to continue to engage all stakeholders both locally and internationally and assure them of a conducive environment for their businesses to thrive", the DG said.